br-monteiro/tdd/01 - PHP-IterableUtilFunctions/README.md

 __retorno__

-Retorna um elemento do array, se a condição do callback for satisfeita.
+Retorna um elemento do array, se a condição do callback for satisfeita ou __null__ se nenhum elemento for encontrado.

 __Exemplo__